 While running lean and mean is admirable from a budget perspective, it could ultimately cost you more due to high turnover rates, low productivity, a crumbling culture, and simple errors.
 (See this cost of turnover chart for more details.)

 HR advice: Stay on top of your job vacancies to avoid being short-handed.
 Automate the hiring process with an applicant tracking system to quickly fill available positions with the most qualified candidates.

 An effective HR expert can prevent a lot of headaches, hassle, and employment lawsuits, which ultimately saves any business time and money.
 But you don’t have to be a big operation (like the White House) to get this kind of expertise.
 Small businesses can outsource HR and get all of the same protections that large corporations and government entities (should) have, which evens the playing field to where every business can succeed.
 Learn more today by requesting a free demo.

-Looking at recent reports from the White House, I’m starting to wonder if their HR team is on extended leave or so overloaded with other jobs that they can’t actually advise on HR issues at the moment.
+Is the White House HR team on extended leave or so overloaded with other jobs that they can’t actually advise on HR issues?